eficode-academy/git-katas/master-based-workflow/README.md

 13. Run `git status` to see how your `master` branch and the remote `master` branch have diverged
 14. Run `git merge origin/master` to apply the changes from the fake remote to your master branch
 15. Run `git status` to see the how the local and remote master branches relate
-16. Run `git log --all --oneline --decorate --graph` to see the merge commit on the master branch
+16. Run `git log --all --oneline --graph` to see the merge commit on the master branch
 17. Run `git push` to deliver your changes to the fake-remote
 18. Run `git status` to see that your `master` branch is up-to-date and has no undelivered changes